sqcndev/SquishyCoin/README.md

 ## Create SQCN.conf ##

-Before start the wallet you should [create config file](https://github.com/SquishyCoin/SquishyOcean-Beta/wiki/F.A.Q.#q-after-i-start-squishy-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-squishyconf-only-use-keyvalue-syntax-what-should-i-do) `vaporm.conf` at one of the following locations:
+Before start the wallet you should [create config file](https://github.com/SquishyCoin/SquishyOcean-Beta/wiki/F.A.Q.#q-after-i-start-squishy-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-squishyconf-only-use-keyvalue-syntax-what-should-i-do) `SQCN.conf` at one of the following locations:

 - Linux - `~/.squishy/SQCN.conf`
 - Windows - `%APPDATA%\Squishy\SQCN.conf`